proxy-the-great/-TorNet-installer-v1.15-/README.md

 ---

-# This current version is for Ubuntu/Debian-based distributions only!
+# This current version is for Ubuntu/Debian-based distributions.
 You must also have python 3 installed.

 **-How to install python 3:**